FluidicML/dentrix/README.md

 The `TargetFramework` specifies which version of the .NET platform the project should build against and run on.
 In other words, it specifies the APIs that should be made available to the project.
-For example, we specify `net8.0-windows` in `Application.csproj` and `BackgroundService.csproj` since we need access to Windows-based .NET APIs (used to run a Windows GUI and service respectively).
+For example, we specify `net8.0-windows` in `Gain.csproj` and `GainService.csproj` since we need access to Windows-based .NET APIs (used to run a Windows GUI and service respectively).
 In contrast, our `DentrixDlg.csproj` file specifies a `net472` `TargetFramework` since this particular framework is necessary for use by our installer.

 > `net472` is a .NET Framework library meaning it only works on Windows.
 That's
 > why the `net472` moniker doesn't have a `-windows` suffix like the other two